nickmeldrum/dotfiles/bash-cheatsheet.md

  * `:args **/*.mjs` load all js files into the args list
  * `:argdo %s/'src/'lib/gi | update` do a search and replace in all files in the args list
  * `:argdo normal @a` execute the macro in register a on all files in the args list

+# Aws cli

+ * `aws autoscaling describe-auto-scaling-groups --query "AutoScalingGroups[*].{Name:AutoScalingGroupARN,Cap:DesiredCapacity,Min:MinSize,Max:MaxSize}"` see the maxsize set on an autoscaling group (for the maxclustersize in ecs checking)
+ * `aws-adfs login --adfs-host auth.fil.co` log in to aws cli on